 - Physical education: You are required to complete four quarters of Physical Education credit by the end of your sophomore year.
 You will register for a section of Physical Education upon your arrival on campus in the fall.

 Writing is a vitally important skill for students in all areas of study, and will be crucial in many aspects of life after college.
 We want all Williams students to develop their writing skills during their years here.
 Most 100 level Writing Skills courses and some 200 level courses are geared towards preparing first-years to write at a college level.
 Students of all writing backgrounds are encouraged to take these classes.
 If you feel like you could benefit from extra attention with your writing, we encourage you to talk to your first-year advisor so that they can direct you to the appropriate courses.

 While at Williams, peer tutors at the Writing Workshop are available to work with students at all stages of the writing process.

 Williams offers many courses for students who want to learn a new language, or continue their language studies.
 Foreign-language study enriches many majors and concentrations, and encourages an international outlook.
 In addition, many study-abroad and graduate programs require foreign language study at the college level.
 Students with foreign-language proficiency make themselves more competitive candidates for jobs in business, foreign-affairs, and many other areas.

-There are a number of placement exams that first-year students take during First Days to help determine what courses they may enroll in.
+There are a number of placement exams that first-year students take to help determine what courses they may enroll in.
 Only one of these exams—the Quantitative Studies diagnostic test—is required of all first-year students.
 The other placement exams should be taken by any students wishing to enroll in courses for which a particular exam is required.

 Foreign Language Placement Exams